tillt/KompleteSynthesia/SETUP.md

+# Komplete Synthesia: Setup Guide

 For looping back the MIDI lighting data from Synthesia into KompleteSynthesia, we need a virtual MIDI interface.

 ## Creating the virtual MIDI interface